Khamy092/khamy092/README.md

 # Welcome to My GitHub Profile!

 👋 Hi there!
-I'm Taqo, and this is my GitHub profile.
-I'm passionate about software development and open source projects.
+I'm Taqi, and this is my GitHub profile.
+I'm passionate about software development, AI, ethical hacking, and open source projects.
 Here, you'll find a collection of my personal projects, contributions to various open source initiatives, and more.
 Feel free to explore, contribute, or simply drop by to say hello.

 ## About Me